 - Limit the number of people in the practice and consulting room at any one time by spacing out appointments.

 - Ask patients to use their own pen to sign any forms, or sanitise any pen used.
 Similarly, sanitise any clipboards that patients touch when signing forms.

 - Use a cough guard on your slit lamp.
-The Royal College of Ophthalmologists has advice on how you can make a temporary cough guard here.
+The Royal College of Ophthalmologists has advice on how to make a temporary cough guard.

-- We recommend that all optometrists working within two metres of patient choose to wear a surgical mask when examining or treating patients at the slit lamp.
+- We recommend that all optometrists working within two metres of patient choose to wear a surgical mask.
 The same surgical mask may be worn for examining multiple patients, but you must be fastidious to avoid transmitting the virus on the front of the mask via your hands or your clothes.
 Do not take the mask on and off between patients and do not allow it to dangle on your chest.
-Instructions on how to put on and take off PPE, or watch videos on primary care PPE procedures and the removal and disposal of PPE.
+Read instructions on how to put on and take off PPE, or watch videos on primary care PPE procedures and the removal and disposal of PPE.

 - Sanitise frames before patients try them on.
 If you need to focimeter patients’ spectacles, ask the patient to take them off and provide the patient with a wipe to sanitise their frames before you touch them.

 - Support good tissue practice (catch it, kill it, bin it) for patients and staff by having tissues and covered bins readily available.

 - See patients by appointment only, and only those who have urgent eye- or sight-related symptoms which cannot wait.
 These may be patients who would be seen using a MECS-type service, or sight tests for symptomatic patients where these are clinically necessary and cannot safely be postponed.
 Do not see patients without eye- or sight-related symptoms for routine sight tests.
 We have a poster you can display on the entrance to your practice, tailored to those in England, Northern Ireland, Scotland or Wales.